aredn/documentation/appendix/more_info.rst

 The workflow for contributing documentation is described in the file titled `How to Use GitHub for AREDN® <https://github.com/aredn/documentation/blob/master/How%20to%20Use%20GitHub%20for%20AREDN.md>`_, a copy of which you will have in your new local repository.
 Refer to that document for additional information about contributing AREDN® documentation.

 Your local editing branch name can be anything that makes sense to you as you add topics to the documentation.
 AREDN® documentation is written using the `reStructuredText <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`_ markup language and your text is saved in "rst" files.

-Before committing your changes, be sure to test your rst files locally using `Sphinx <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ to ensure they will render correctly.
+.. note:: Before committing your changes, be sure to test your ``rst`` files locally using `Sphinx <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ to ensure they will render correctly.

 After you create a Pull Request on GitHub, the AREDN® team will review your changes.
 Once your documentation contributions are committed to the AREDN® GitHub repository, a webhook automatically updates and builds the latest docs for viewing and exporting on ReadTheDocs.org.
 All contributions that are included by the AREDN® team in the documentation set will be covered by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license held by *Amateur Radio Emergency Data Network, Inc.*